dzhuang/django-galleryfield/docs/source/quick_start.rst

 ``DJANGO_GALLERY_FIELD_CONFIG["bootstrap_version"]``, which defaults to 3.

-Note: To prevent multiple click on form submit buttons, you can add ``gallery-widget-submit-button`` a CSS classname to the submit buttons of the form.
+Note: To prevent multiple click on form submit buttons, you can add ``gallery-widget-submit-button`` CSS classname to the submit buttons of the form.

 Usage in Admin